By: Barry E. Haimo, Esq.

 First and foremost, you must establish a written will explicitly detailing the way you would like your estate to be handled.
 From the moment you’ve passed until the last asset has been distributed, your wishes should be spelled out.

-Determine how you’d like to split your estate, and name your beneficiaries.
+This means determining how you’d like to split your estate and naming beneficiaries.
 If that includes charities, detail how you’d like your proceeds to be distributed.
-An estate planning attorney will provide clear counsel on the right will structure based on your personal circumstances.
+An estate planning attorney can provide clear counsel on the right will structure based on your personal circumstances.

 Once your will has been drawn up and signed, set an annually recurring date to meet with your attorney to review the documents and make any necessary updates.